What is an Academic Advisor?

 When will my classes show up on D2L?

-D2L should be active on the morning of the first day of classes at 8am and it should reflect all courses a student is enrolled in for the current semester.
-If the student has adjusted their schedule (i.e. changed classes) during the first week, please allow a minimum of 24 hours to see an update on D2L account.
+D2L should be active on the morning of the first day of class at 8am and it should reflect all courses a student is enrolled in for the current semester.
+If the student has adjusted their schedule (i.e. changed classes) during the first week, please allow a minimum of 24 hours to see an update on your D2L account.

 If a student does not see any course material on D2L, the student can contact the professor via email.
 Professor’s emails can be located on the detailed schedule in POUNCE.